Updated on September 13, 2021.

 This web page will be updated regularly with answers to frequently asked questions about the coronavirus or Covid-19, particularly as it relates to programs abroad.

 For additional information about campus coronavirus updates, please go to https://www.utk.edu/coronavirus.

 Status of Future Programs

-A number of in-person education abroad programs for spring are undergoing further review and continue to proceed as planned.
-UT and our partner institutions and affiliate providers have made the difficult choice to cancel some spring education abroad programs and additional cancellations may be necessary.
+A number of in-person education abroad programs for spring and fall are undergoing further review and continue to proceed as planned.
+UT and our partner institutions and affiliate providers have made the difficult choice to cancel some education abroad programs and additional cancellations may be necessary.
 Some programs may also be offered in a fully remote format.